Find out if you are an entitled relative and how to claim an estate from the Bona Vacantia division.

 Admission of claims

-BVD will deal with, and admit, the first fully documented claim they receive which is supported by sufficient evidence.
+BVD will deal with, and admit, the first fully documented claim they receive which is supported by sufficient evidence to satisfy us that the claimant is entitled to share in the estate on the balance of probabilities.

 Once a claim is accepted BVD do not need claims from other relatives, as their claim is protected by law and should be made direct to the successful claimant or their representative, as it is their legal duty to deal with the estate appropriately.